For operators who think in hours and dollars

 Compounding effects you can't put in a spreadsheet

-Some of the largest benefits of switching to a real procurement system don't fit on a P&L. We mention them because operators who've switched bring them up unprompted, every time.
+Some of the largest benefits of switching to a real procurement system don't fit on a P&L. We mention them because operators who switch frequently bring them up unprompted.

 Cognitive load.
 The artisanal stack runs on the operator's memory.
 They are mentally tracking 200 SKUs across 15 suppliers across 4 communication channels.
 Every minute of that is a minute not spent on customers.
 Operators who switch describe it as "getting my brain back."
 This effect is real and large; we just can't price it.